jatin1510/DNA-Cloud-v3.2/README.md

 - DNA Cloud 3.2 is an updated version of DNA Cloud 3.14.
 In this software, the user can use two different algorithms i.e. Goldman and Golay to encode/decode any types of files.

-- This version includes the number of chunks of actual DNA required to store the given data, type of files(Ex. `.jpg`, `.txt`), and the method name which is used to encode the file.
+- This version includes the number of chunks of actual DNA required to store the given data, the type of files(Ex. `.jpg`, `.txt`), and the method name which is used to encode the file.
 This info will be available in the .dnac file generated while encoding.

-- This version also includes the barcode and the QR code which store the following details
+- This version also includes the barcode and the QR code which store the following details:

 > 1. File Name
 > 2. User Name